anilgeorge04/anilgeorge04.github.io/product-thinking/_posts/2021-05-09-note-taking-apps.md

 > According to [Verified Market Research](https://www.verifiedmarketresearch.com/product/note-making-management-software-market/), the Global Note-Taking Management Software Market was valued at USD 897.7 Million in 2018 and is projected to reach USD 1.35 Billion by 2026, growing at a CAGR of 5.32% from 2019 to 2026.

 There are 20+ popular products in the market today, viz.
 OneNote, Evernote, Todoist, Google Docs, Dynalist, Notion, Coda, Roam Research, Obsidian, RemNote, etc. Their features and the core problem they attempt to solve differentiate them.
 One excels at being a minimal to-do list without frills, while another organizes your information in tables and views with logical formulas.
 It is hard to compare them directly.
-But most of these apps share the common goal of letting users write and organize information easily.
+But almost all of them share the common goal of letting users write and organize information easily.

 ## Feature Table for Comparison
-In the table below, I run through 5 popular note-taking apps in 2021 across features that I found to be important.
+You can collaborate with others over most of these apps.
+This is extremely useful for projects where you are working with others.
+But this article prioritizes Personal Knowledge Management use cases of an individual.
+Features available in the free tier therefore become even more important.
+In the table below, I run through 5 popular note-taking apps in 2021 and some of their key features.
 Depending on the OS you are on, I recommend you also check out OneNote (windows) or Notability (mac).

-**Notice**
+**Disclaimer**: Rising competition and innovation from new entrants and incumbents is rapidly improving the feature set.
+Apologies if the app or feature you swear by does not feature here today.
-Disclaimer: Rising competition, innovation from new entrants, and upgrades from incumbents is rapidly improving the feature set.
+{: .notice--info}

 | About                       | Features & Factors         | Evernote                                                                                                    | Roam Research                                                                                               | Obsidian                                                                                                    | Remnote                                                                                                     | Notion                                                                                                      |
 | --------------------------- | -------------------------- | ----------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |